The Best Poems of 2030

 Asking disinterested contributors to recommend contemporary poets to other readers, surveys by influential publications could develop a jury pool of readers who would independently confirm the value of poets.
 Those surveys could produce impartial and authoritative guides to the best new poetry, even virtual anthologies with links to online poems.
 Something similar might be done for other arts.

-Poets can no more depend on the affirmation of their peers than we can rely on fossil fuels.
-One literary magazine and a small prize could begin to change how poets are evaluated and how poetry's regarded.
-Several magazines and a major prize might significantly improve poetry's cultural standing.
+Poets can no more depend on their affirmation by other poets than we can rely on fossil fuels.
+Porlock and the Robert Siegel Prize are first steps.
+Journals and prizes that enfranchise readers could change how poems are evaluated and how poetry's regarded.
 The alternative is a busy but unconvincing self-importance.
-Endorsed by a number of representative readers, a poet could believe that her work will matter.
+Endorsed by disinterested and representative readers, poets wouldn’t be confined to a poetry world.

 Stan Jacoby